-Two human motives for photography – the wish the document certain moments and show the results to others – now have a different effect.
+Two human motives for photography – the wish to document special moments and show the results to others – now have a different effect.
 For that reason I want to follow up this project and document it.

 I keep in touch with these people.
 I give them prints of the slides and in a couple of years I will tell them about these prints.
 I will describe the photographs carefully in words, in an iconographic way, so that the images can be invoked in their heads through language.

 ‘Blindness is like a giant vacuum cleaner that takes over your life and sucks up almost everything.
 Your memories, your interests, your idea of time and how you would like to spend it, the places themselves, even the world; everything is hoovered away.
 Your consciousness is being emptied.’